 Return to Cairns in the afternoon with free time to explore this laid-back city.

 Depart early for a full day of travel to reach Airlie Beach with time to explore the town.
 Stop en route for lunch and a tour of the G Adventures-supported Ingan Cultural Centre.
-Participate in either a painting activity with traditional Jirrbal Aboriginal artists.
+Participate in a dreamtime story painting activity with members of the local community.

 Set sail for a day in the Whitsunday Islands, visiting the Great Barrier Reef.
 Opt to swim or snorkel, and hike to an island lookout over Whitehaven Beach, known for its stunning white sand.
 Return to Airlie Beach for the night.